Table of Contents

 1- ROs that are established in China by foreign law firms, financial companies, auditors and consulting companies.

-These ROs serve as an extension of their overseas parent companies and hence the business activities in which such ROs are engaged in is not so much different from WFOEs.
-Such ROs are allowed limited business operations like invoice purchasing and are also subject to the taxes based on the normal rate of taxation.
+These ROs serve as an extension of their overseas parent companies and hence the business activities in which such ROs are engaged is not so much different from WFOEs.
+Such as are allowed limited business operations like invoice purchasing and are also subject to the taxes based on the normal rate of taxation.